jamiguel23/story-arc/out-of-the-hole.md

 Our story begins with...
 Looking at canvas for day 3

+This edit is on the local side of my computer

 ## Chapter 2: Quest
 Our quest was to find how to fork and do pull requests